Blinders Off: Getting a Good Look at Abuse and Assault

 Hate crimes: Hate crimes are physical, verbal, emotional or sexual abuses motivated by bias, bigotry, intolerance or hate towards people of a given group, such as a given sexual orientation, race, gender, nationality, religion, age or disability.
 Given how overwhelmingly it is women (or those simply not considered male or man-enough by culture or individuals) who are raped, many people also call rape a hate crime.

-Gender Divides and Abuse in Same-Sex Relationships While the majority of abusive people are male, that does not mean abusers are ONLY male.
+Gender Divides and Abuse in Relationships Between People of the Same Gender While the majority of abusive people are men, that does not mean abusers are ONLY men.
 People of all genders can abuse other people, including women.
 Women are not magically incapable of abusing others.
 In instances of child emotional, physical and sexual abuse, some abusers are also female, and some male abusers were child abuse victims themselves.
 Domestic or partner abusers are also sometimes female.

 Teens and young adults are often at a particular risk, because they don't have a lot of experience with intimate relationships, and rates of abuse in teen relationships have been on the rise for some time now.
 Statistically, around 1 out of every 3 high school and college students has experienced sexual, physical, verbal, or emotional violence in dating relationships, and forty percent of girls aged 14 to 17 say they know someone their age who has been hit or beaten by a boyfriend.
 Women ages 16 to 24 experience the highest rates of intimate violence--nearly 20 per 1000 women, and 95% of all victims of domestic violence (partner abuse) are women.
 When it comes to sexual assaults, a survey of adolescent and college students revealed that date rape accounted for 67 percent of sexual assaults, 1/2 of all rape victims are raped between the ages of 14 and 17, and in one study, over 50% of high school boys and 42% of high school girls believed that there are times when it is "acceptable for a male to hold a female down and physically force her to engage in intercourse.